 Our Classroom Rules

 Each student will receive an agenda in which to record homework assignments.
-I will write the homework on a dry-erase chart in the front of the classroom.
+We will write the homework on a dry-erase chart in the front of the classroom.
 At the beginning of each school day, students will be asked to copy down the homework in their agendas.
-I will check and initial agendas to ensure everything is written correctly.
+A teacher will check and initial agendas to ensure everything is written correctly.
 Please have your child bring his/her homework agenda to school everyday.

 Students will typically receive one sheet of math homework on Monday - Thursday, due the following day.
 Homework problems will help to reinforce information learned that day in class, as well as during previous lessons.
+Students typically will not be assigned the whole sheet of homework, but rather specific problems to practice key skills.
 Homework should be completed in pencil and should have the student's name and date on the top of the page.

 Your child will keep a reading log in his/her yellow take-home folder to help track this reading progress.
 Please have your child fill out this reading log for every 30 minute reading session and return to school the next day.
 Please write your initials in the corresponding box on the reading log.

-Students are also expected to complete 15 minute long typing sessions for homework, 2 times a week.
-They will record their progress on the same reading log mentioned in the section above.
-Please have your child fill out the log for every 15 minute typing session and return to school the next day.
-Please write your initials in the corresponding box on the reading log.
+Students are also expected to complete 15 minute long typing sessions for homework, 8 times a month.
+It is recommeded that students complete typing 2 times a week for 4 weeks in order to space out the typing; however, just as with the reading component, students may choose which 8 days they would like to type, even if these days happen to be spaced closer together.
+Students will record their typing progress on the same reading log mentioned in the section above.
+Please have your child fill out the log for every 15 minute typing session and return to school the next day so teachers can monitor this activity throughout the month.
+Please also write your initials in the corresponding boxes on the log.

-Students will periodically receive writing assignments to complete at home.
-Expectations for these assignments will mirror expectations for in-class writing pieces in terms of organization and content.
+Students may periodically receive reading response or writing assignments to complete at home.
+Expectations for these assignments will mirror expectations for in-class responses in terms of organization and content.
 These guidelines will be modeled in class and will be made available in a checklist (to follow).
-The most important guideline is for students to do their best work; I do not expect for work to be error-free.
-Please have your child read his/her work back to you as a way of checking how his/her writing sounds.
+The most important guideline is for students to do their best work; we do not expect for work to be error-free.
+Please have your child read his/her work back to you as a way of checking how his/her response sounds.
 These assignments can be handwritten or typed in a Google Doc.